-ADAC Information Protection Plan
+ADAC Information Protection Plan.

 ADAC has reviewed the Center’s Information Protection Plan established in Program Year 1.
 ADAC will continue to execute this plan that is already on file with DHS.

-ADAC Research Safety Plan
+ADAC Research Safety Plan.

 ADAC has carefully reviewed Center’s Research Safety Plan established in Program Year 1.
 ADAC will continue to execute this plan that is already on file with DHS.